 Sperm whales communicate through Morse-code-like patterns of clicks called “codas,” which are different than the echolocation clicks they emit to find squid and other prey.
 Shortly after birth, whales begin to babble, and eventually pick up a dialect, which distinguishes them as members of a particular “vocal clan.”
 Each clan can encompass thousands of sperm whales.
 Members of different vocal clans are culturally different: they might not travel the same routes, and won’t interact much.
 “Sperm whales seem to have a segregated society based on clans,” says Whitehead, co-author of The Cultural Lives of Whales and Dolphins, with Luke Rendell.

-In the new study, published in Royal Society Open Science, Gero, Whitehead and Rendell examine a series of sperm whale codas, recorded in Dominica with underwater microphones.
+In their 2016 study, published in Royal Society Open Science, Gero, Whitehead and Rendell examine a series of sperm whale codas, recorded in Dominica with underwater microphones.
 The instruments are lowered into the water after the animal dives.
 “They’ll lift their tail and go straight down, basically vertical,” Gero says.
 “Two or three animals will dive together, they’ll chat a bit, and then the echolocation clicks start,” which are louder, like hand claps compared to finger snaps.
 Clicks are amplified through the whale’s spermaceti organ, providing a way for researchers to identify exactly who’s chatting with whom.
 “The sound bounces back and forth inside the head of the whale,” Gero explains.
 By using this to make a measurement of head size, and matching it to each individual whale’s length, they can tell who emitted the coda.

 Across the Caribbean, all sperm whales emit a coda called 1+1+3: two even clicks followed by three quick ones.
 No matter which whale is making it, the call is remarkably similar, even among animals who never associate.
 Gero and his co-authors found that four of the nine family units they followed made their own distinctive four-click coda, a family marker.
 And each individual whale performs a personalized version of a coda called “5R,” or five regular clicks.
 That could function like a first name.
 (The 5R coda has been recorded among sperm whales all over the world.) “[Whales] make it in different ways,” Gero says.
 “One might make it quickly, or slowly, or maybe with emphasis at the beginning or the end.”
 Using these three types of coda, whales seem to be able to identify their vocal clan, their family and themselves—saying something like, “My name is Shane, my family is Gero, and I am Canadian.”